CarolineE-J/POIUtility.cfc/README.md

 Originally, I thought deleting the old jar file would solve everything, and it turns out it did but that was not a permanent solution.
 For one, to make these changes on the servers I use, it would require digging into the *live* server and manually deleting jar files from the upgrade.
 Plus, when I upgrade Railo the next time, this file would most likely be included again, anyway.

-[Javaloader][1], made my [Mark Mandel][2], was suggested by quite a few people as you can define specifically where you want a jar file to be found.
+[Javaloader][1], made by [Mark Mandel][2], was suggested by quite a few people as you can define specifically where you want a jar file to be found.
 The only issue is the location of the jar files differ for each installation and OS.
 For example, I am on Ubuntu and my Railo jar files are located in /opt/railo/lib/ whereas a Window user's was located in C:/railo/lib.

 Using {railo-server}, I could locate the Railo files and back track to where I wanted the Javaloader to look for the jar(s).
 This works across all Operating Systems I could get my hands on - Mac, Ubuntu and Windows.